glotzerlab/hoomd-blue/ARCHITECTURE.md

 `__getstate__` and `__setstate__` is the pickling method used for the object.
 This `__setstate__` needs to add a default attribute value if one is not provided in the `dict` given to `__setstate__`.
-If `__reduce__` was used for pickling, the any new arguments to constructor must have defaults via semantic versioning and no changes should be needed to support pickling.
+If `__reduce__` was used for pickling, if a function other than the constructor is used to reinstantiate the object then any necessary changes should be made (if the constructor is used then any new arguments to constructor must have defaults via semantic versioning and no changes should be needed to support pickling).
 The removal of internal attributes should not cause problems as well.